 The chattel mortgage is a very flexible finance option.
 It gives you the ability to either finance the purchase price in full (often including GST) or include an upfront deposit or trade-in to reduce your monthly instalments.

-A residual payment (known as a balloon payment for chattel mortgages) may also be placed at the end of the term to represent the equipment’s end value.
-This can reduce the monthly repayments, which benefits cash flow.
+You can also place a balloon payment at the end of the term to represent the equipment’s end value.
+This can reduce your monthly repayments, which benefits cash flow.

 The chattel mortgage has gained substantial popularity with small to medium businesses since the implementation of the GST and accelerated depreciation, as it typically offers more tax-deductibility than finance leases (where only the monthly finance payment is deductible).